 Be aware that the original account owner (you) will have to pay income taxes on any portion of a traditional IRA that gets converted to a Roth in the year the conversion takes place, because that money was never taxed.

-Alternatively, LaBrecque said those looking to “prepay” the tax on their kid’s inheritance could simply begin funding a new Roth IRA with the aim of leaving it to their heirs.
-The annual contribution limit for all IRAs, including both traditional and Roth, is $6,000 in 2019 ($7,000 if the IRA owner is age 50 or older).
+Alternatively, LaBrecque said those looking to “pre-pay” the tax on their kid’s inheritance could simply begin funding a new Roth IRA with the aim of leaving it to their heirs.
+The annual contribution limit for all IRAs, including both traditional and Roth, is $6,000 in 2019 and 2020 ($7,000 if the IRA owner is age 50 or older).
 Not everyone qualifies to contribute, however.
-You can only contribute to a Roth if your income is less than $137,000 for singles or $203,000 for married couples.
+You can only contribute to a Roth if your income is less than $137,000 for singles and $203,000 for married couples.
 Note that the amount of allowable contribution may be limited by your modified adjusted gross income depending upon filing status.
-(Learn more: Retirement plan contribution limits)1
+(Learn more: Retirement plan contribution limits )1

 Retired couples who do not need the annual minimum distributions they are required to take from their IRA may have another option — one that could potentially boost the overall impact of their IRA.

-Retirees could potentially use a portion of their RMDs to purchase a life insurance policy, said Greg Hammond, a financial professional with Hammond Iles Wealth Advisors in Wethersfield, Connecticut.
+Retirees could potentially use a portion of their required minimum distributions (RMDs) to purchase a life insurance policy, said Greg Hammond, a financial professional with Hammond Iles Wealth Advisors in Wethersfield, Connecticut.

 “This strategy can be used by individuals of any age to increase the impact of their retirement funds and reduce the tax burden on their future heirs while paying less in income and estate taxes,” he said in an interview.